EloiStree/EloiStree/DownloadBundle.md

 Welcome you.

-My name is Éloi Strée, I am a crazy developer that would like to keep a maximum of my prototypes and researches free and opensource.
+My name is Éloi Strée, I am a developer that would like to keep a maximum of my prototypes and researches free and opensource.

 It did not work for me as today, March 2023, I am starving with no money on my account to eat.